grame-cncm/faust/documentation/faust-manual/src/syntax.md

 will delay the incoming signal by 10 samples.

-A delay expressed with `@` doesn't have to be fixed but it must be positive and bounded.
+A delay expressed with `@` doesn't have to be fixed but it must be bounded and cannot be negative.
 Therefore, the values of a slider are perfectly acceptable:

 <!-- faust-run -->
 ```